How to Set Effective Limits for Your Child

 If your children are doing well, that sounds great.
 But you should know that "Attachment Parenting" is about meeting kids' needs for connection, and it does not preclude setting limits.
 In fact, I can't think of an Attachment expert who does not encourage empathic limit setting.
 Click here for more on Attachment parenting and Limit Setting.

-Giving kids more and more say over their lives as they gain maturity is certainly desirable, but we would not let a toddler make all his own decisions, and I would argue that most fourteen year olds are not ready to, either.
+Giving kids more and more say over their lives as they gain maturity is certainly desirable, but we would not let a toddler make all his own decisions, and I would argue that most fourteen year olds are not yet ready to, either.

 The key is that as a parent you need to feel comfortable setting limits when necessary.
 Studies show that kids raised too permissively become “difficult” – unable to manage themselves, inconsiderate of others, and unable to form mutually satisfying relationships.
 I've observed that many permissive parents are fearful of losing their child's love.
 Although rejecting the authoritarian role is a good thing, rejecting the role of a parent is not.
 All parents have a critical responsibility to teach and guide their young.
 That necessarily includes setting limits.
 Click here for more on why permissive parenting doesn't work.